and have the productive remote meetings you still need to have

 Why Zoom or Teams freezes

-This is probably the biggest cause of a Zoom call freezing.
+This is probably the biggest cause of a Zoom call freezing, whether you’re at home or in the office.
 Video conference calls can take up to 1Mb of bandwidth, both up and down.
 If your internet connection is really slow, this may cause problems and make it freeze.
 Check out our article on how to improve this here.

 What to do

 - Use a broadband speed test to find out how much bandwidth you have.
 Do this at the router, rather than in your home office/dining room/bedroom.
 Connect to your router with an ethernet cable to get a truly accurate reading.

 - If you haven’t got enough, you may need to upgrade.
 Talk to your ISP, after checking what is actually available in your area.

 - If your internet connection is provided by your company, talk to your IT Support company.

 Even if you have enough broadband bandwidth, it may not be getting to your device.
 This may simply be a distance thing (the range of WiFi routers can vary dramatically).
 It could also be that something is interrupting the signal.
 This is just a small number of them: